biopharmaai/LLMs-Pharmaceutical/Manuscripts/README.md

 <br>

 Kawchak K. Cancer vs. Conversational Artificial Intelligence. bioRxiv.
 2024; doi:10.1101/2024.12.28.630597 This content is a preprint and has not been peer-reviewed.
-Creative Commons Attribution 4.0 International.

 [![DOI](https://zenodo.org/badge/DOI/10.1101/2024.12.28.630597.svg)](https://doi.org/10.1101/2024.12.28.630597)